-The central staircase, rising the full height the building on its east-west axis and occupyg the main section of the north-south corridor that is the spine of the plan, is the principal iternal feature of Samuel Wyatt's design, and pical of the Wyatt style at this date.
-The space ast of the corridor is filled by the three principal soms, the dining-room, containing the big Devis group, in the centre.
-Both the drawing-room [3], 9) and library (Fig. 5) flanking it have their finer ends shaped to the same curve as their finer ends shaped to the same curve as their fines of the drawing-room (Fig. 12) have curtains twhite silk painted with a floral pattern, introficed when the room was redecorated in the "30s pader the care of the late Basil Ionides.
-A cersin amount of Victorian alteration to the rooms and taken place and their restoration to Wyatt's in the east front acclassicism is due to Lord and Lady Harris.
-This the gilt scrolling with ebonised eagles over the of the drawing-room doors, though possibly a is original positions, was found put away.
-In the library had not been touched, preserving the scheing and panelling grained walnut, and the taft and lait walls with painted plaques in issued relief.
-Recently the cornice was found to have been partly gilt and has been so restored.
-Soral of the interiors, like the elevations, owe for pleasing character to Wyatt's partiality for two and to his sure treatment of their curves.
-In Lady Harris's bedroom, over the drawing-time, the original washhand-stand fixture that the windows (Fig. 11); and another place in the provided for it writen the windows (Fig. 11); and another place in the decover which he provided the latent windows of the round attics in his domes.
-Lord Harris, who succeeded his father in
+The central staircase, rising the full height the building on its east-west axis and occupying the main section of the north-south corridor that is the spine of the plan, is the principal iternal feature of Samuel Wyatt's design, and pical of the Wyatt style at this date.
+The space ast of the corridor is filled by the three principal some, the dining-room, containing the big Devis soup, in the centre.
+Both the drawing-room soup, in the centre of the same curve as their index contained in the two bows of the front.
+Bose of the drawing-room (Fig. 12) have curtains twhite silk painted with a floral pattern, introduced when the room was redecorated in the '30s pader the care of the late Basil Ionides.
+A cerain amount of Victorian alteration to the rooms and taken place and their restoration to Wyatt's in the east front so Classicism is due to Lord and Lady Harris.
+In the gilt scrolling with chonised eagles over we of the drawing-room doors, though possibly a its original positions, was found put away.
+In the library had not been touched, preserving the shelving and panelling grained walnut, and the capture of the library had not been touched, preserving the shelving and panelling grained walnut, and the capture of the library had not been touched, preserving the shelving and panelling grained walnut, and the seen partly gilt and has been so restored.
+Sorral of the interiors, like the clevations, owe the pleasing character to Wyatt's partiality for two and to his sure treatment of their curves.
+It had have which he provided for it tracen the windows (Fig. 11); and another salegraph (Fig. 10) shows how he handled the laten windows of the round attics in his domes.